Configuring SELinux Security Policies

 In most cases, you do not need to modify the policy file created by the audit2allow utility.
 Thus, it is recommended to go to step 4 for installation of the drweb-se.pp policy module.

 The audit2allow utility outputs invocation of the semodule command.
-By copying the output to the command line and executing it, you complete step 4.
+By copying the output to the command line and running it, you complete step 4.
 Go to step 2 only if you want to modify security policies which were automatically generated for Dr.Web for UNIX Mail Servers components.

 2)Using the policygentool utility.
 For that purpose, specify the name of the component that you want to be treated differently and the full path to its executable file.